troperville

 "Cripes!
 I wish life was like those video games where all you had to do to defeat the bad guy was jump on him!"

-Believe it or not, this is a Justified Trope when you consider that the average man weighs about two hundred pounds (body, clothes and equipment all included); having that much weight suddenly land on your head would be enough to knock most people (let alone squishy mutant mushroom critters) out cold.
+Consider the average man weighs about ninety kilos/two hundred pounds (body, clothes and equipment all included); having that much weight suddenly land on your head would be enough to knock most people (let alone squishy mushroom critters) out cold.
+The biggest problems are getting high enough above a person to execute the stomp and not hurting yourself while landing, but fictional Jump Physics make those trivial.

 open/close all folders